Kokko00/Sumador_restador_7segmentos/docs/info.md

 ## How it works

 This circuit performs 4-bit addition and subtraction.
 A dedicated input pin acts as a control signal.
-When the control pin is set to low (0), the circuit behaves as an adder.
+When the reset pin is set to low (0), the circuit behaves as an adder.
 When set to high (1), it becomes a subtractor by converting the second input to its two's complement before adding.

 ## How to test